ampproject/amphtml/extensions/amp-analytics/analytics-vendors-list.md

 -   `url`: HTTPS location of `amp-analytics-oewa.html`

-[tip type="note"]
+### oewadirect

+Type attribute value: `oewadirect`

-**NOTE –** There is a variation named `oewadirect` that does not use the iframe-ping solution and has a better client detection by using `AMP CLIENT_ID`.
+> ⚠️ This is a variation of `oewa` that does not use the iframe-ping solution and has a better client detection by using `AMP CLIENT_ID`.
 This is currently EXPERIMENTAL, and prohibited by the OEWA because it does not use `oewa2.js`.
-[/tip]

 ### Oracle Infinity Analytics